On the R\'enyi-Ulam Game with Restricted Size Queries: Proof of the Bounds

 queries.
 It follows that $\nkpplus-1+RU_{\ell-p}(k)$ is a lower bound for every $0\le p\le \ell$, indeed.

 Second, we prove the upper bound by induction on $\ell$ with fixed values of $k$ and $n$.
-To be exact, we will prove that the above-mentioned lower bound differs from the exact value by at most $\ell+1$.
+To be precise, we will prove that the above-mentioned lower bound differs from the exact value by at most $\ell+1$.

 For the base case $\ell=0$ we need $RU^k_0(n)-L_0^k(n)=\lceil\log{(k+m_1)}\rceil-\lceil\log{k}\rceil\le 1$, which clearly holds true.
 Now, for the induction step, we must prove that if $RU_{\ell-p}^k(n)-L_{\ell-p}^k(n)\le \ell-p+1$ for all $1\le p\le \ell$ then $RU_{\ell}^k(n)-L_\ell^k(n)\le \ell+1$.